DanielSelas/InsuScan---AndoridApp/README.md

 ## Overview

-InsuScan is an Android application designed to help people with diabetes manage their insulin doses with minimal friction.
+InsuScan is an Android application designed to help people with diabetes manage their insulin doses in a mostly automated and user-friendly way..
-The user **photographs their meal** from two angles; the app captures optional ARCore depth data, sends everything to the [InsuScan Server](https://github.com/NimiB2/insuscan-server), and displays a breakdown of every food item on the plate - its estimated weight, carbohydrate content, and a personalised recommended insulin dose.
+The user **photographs their meal** from two angles. the app captures optional ARCore depth data, sends everything to the [InsuScan Server](https://github.com/NimiB2/insuscan-server), and displays a breakdown of every food item on the plate - its estimated weight, carbohydrate content, and a personalised recommended insulin dose.

 ---